timurgepard/Simphony/3_0/readme.md

 Symphony is off-policy algorithm with Replay Buffer.

 1) First motivation was - after exploration/pre-training, and after each episode: to do roll-outs based not by Environment step, but Dreamer step.
-We send to FeedForwardTransformer 7 first steps from the last episode cache to predict next state.
+We send to FeedForwardTransformer (see below) 7 first steps from the last episode cache to predict next state.
    We do 1000 roll-outs of 7 init steps and 40 predicted steps (47 in total), and do On-policy training using only this data (without Replay Buffer)

    key obstacle: After Critic-Actor's update if we return back to train using Replay Buffer, weights will shift towards old data from the Replay Buffer.